FASD Hub Training

 UWA Short Courses and Graduate Certificate

-The aim of the gradaute certificate course is to provide students with the specialist knowledge and clinical skills required to participate in team-based assessment and diagnosis of FASD.
-This course accepts one intake per year and applications close 31st Jan.
+The aim of the Graduate Certificate is to provide clinicians with the specialist knowledge and clinical skills required to participate in team-based assessment and diagnosis of FASD.

 The Prevention Services Division at the Mental Health Commission (WA) provides a range of training to health professionals and service providers about FASD.
 (1) Healthy women and pregnancy (2) Healthy women and pregnancy - Aboriginal focus on FASD in communities (3) 'New' valuable conversations: applying TICP & MI to alcohol use during pregnancy